 Marketing is a battle inside the mind of the customers.
-You may invent a new product, but if you don’t let your customers know clearly that you were the first, you won’t be in their mind.
+You may invent a new product, but if you don’t let your customers know clearly that you were the first, you won’t be in their minds.
 And so the first law is abolished.

 You can’t change minds.
 Marketing is not there to educate.
 It’s there to take an already-existing desire and exploit it.

 If you’re not first, let it go.
 You can’t change minds.

 If you want to be remembered, you need to blast your way into the mind.
 One day, you are nobody.
 The next day, you are famous.
 That’s how the mind works because the mind does not like to change because the mind is lazy.

 When Apple launched its computer, it was up against four computers, each with a horribly difficult name.